openvolley/ovplayer/README.md

 This R package provides a Shiny app for viewing volleyball video playlists.

 At this stage it is entirely experimental.
-Beware\!
+Beware!

 ## Example usage

 ``` r
 library(ovplayer)
 library(ovideo)
 ## read data file bundled with package
 ##  this is a very small example file that contains only one rally
 x <- datavolley::dv_read(system.file("extdata/190301_kats_beds-clip.dvw", package = "ovplayer"))